 The content and the contexts that we choose to explore will either invite or inhibit complexity.
-We need rich, relevant content that students can immerse themselves into in order to explore connections, to be challenged by perspectives and experience the ambiguity that is at the heart of knowledge making.
-Taking a problem such as climate change, traffic congestion, or the spread of social norms as its focal point, students can be introduced to the tools of complexity science and practice them.
+We need rich, relevant content into which students can immerse themselves in order to explore connections, to be challenged by perspectives and experience the ambiguity that is at the heart of knowledge making.
+Taking as its focal point a problem such as climate change, traffic congestion, or the spread of social norms, students can be introduced to the tools of complexity science and practice them.
 This would allow the use of elements from many of the traditional disciplines.
 This approach could sit within a discipline and build connections out, or it could cross disciplines to connect and transfer understanding.
 A third solution might be a multidisciplinary approach that builds connections at need, irrespective of disciplinary boundaries.

 Project GUTS at the Santa Fe Institute has pioneered the latter approach with many schools and they have gained a wealth of practical experience.
 They can offer a rich array of tools and practice.
-Our own programmes offer a wealth of opportunities for rich content: programmes of inquiry, conceptual understanding, inter-disciplinary units, projects, exhibitions, global engagement, service, action, group four projects; an ever expanding list.
+Our own programmes offer a wealth of opportunities for rich content: programmes of inquiry, conceptual understanding, inter-disciplinary units, projects, exhibitions, global engagement, service, action, IB Diploma group four (Science) projects: an ever expanding list.
+IB curriculum managers are already seeking to highlight opportunities within subject guides and teacher support materials.
 Each example brings an opportunity to understand that complex causality is both challenging and real; it is the very essence of the world we live in.